bytecodealliance/wac/README.md

 By default, dependencies must be binary-encoded WebAssembly components; to enable support for WAT files, use the `wat` build-time feature.

-If the `registry` build-time feature is enabled, then dependencies may be automatically resolved from a Warg registry and do not need to exist in the `deps` subdirectory or specified via the `--dep` CLI option.
+Unless built without default features (explicitly the `registry` feature), then dependencies may be automatically resolved from a Warg registry and do not need to exist in the `deps` subdirectory or specified via the `--dep` CLI option.